-2023 Budget
+2023 Draft Budget

-Fire Station Alerting System Replaceme ent
+Fire Station Alerting System Replacement

-Previous Review: (list dates if relevant, otherwise leave blank) Replace current alerting systems at Fire Station 25 and Fire Station 24.
-Fund Name Equipment Replacement Reserve
+Replace current alerting systems at Fire Station 25 and Fire Station 24.

-l Council Priority

-Amount Requested Any Add itional Revenue?

-\$55,000

-Nature of the expenditure? one-time

-Expenditure Purpose and Justification

-The current fire station a lerting systems were installed in 2005 and use radio transmissions from t he regional dispatch center to

-alert individual fire statio ns.
-Due to the age of the current fire station alerting systems, replacement at equipment and installing

-- more difficult to find.
-Our system is one of the last remaining systems no ot using current technology

-within Snohomish Count y and the region.
+The current fire station alerting systems were installed in 2005 and use radio transmissions from the regional dispatch center to alert individual fire stations.
+Due to the age of the current fire station alerting systems, replacement equipment and installing contractors are becoming more difficult to find.
+Our system is one of the last remaining systems not using current technology within Snohomish County and the region.

-Technology has

-lation of the current systems to utilize high speed internet connections to 1
+Technology has advanced since the installation of the current systems to utilize high speed internet connections to alert multiple fire stations simultaneously.

-uction in time from initiation by the public safety dispatcher to activation

-simultaneously.
 The reduction in time from initiation by the public safety dispatcher to activation of the alerting system allows firefighters to arrive at emergency incidents day or night in a quicker fashion.
 The reduction in time between a 911 call and firefighters/paramedics arriving scene exponentially reduces the size of a fire and increases the survivability during a critical medical condition.
 The Washington Surveying and Rating Bureau (WSRB) utilizes time from initial 911 call to emergency units on scene as a factor when establishing a jurisdiction's rating.
 A decrease in this time will assist the City in reducing our WSRB rating and in turn potentially reduce insurance premiums for our citizens and business owners.

-response has many factors that can cause physical stress to firefighters.
+Emergency response has many factors that can cause physical stress to firefighters.
 The current system activates lights throughout the fire stations to fully light the area immediately upon receiving a signal.
 Additionally, the tones that notify/wake firefighters of an incident are at a set volume.
 Multiple studies have shown that these actions cause cardiac stress on the firefighters.
 Fire station alerting systems with new technology include ramped night vision lighting and ramped tones.
 Both reduce the cardiac stress of being woken multiple times in a night.